 One of the greatest obstacles many people face when deciding whether to file suit in order to assert their legal rights is the cost of litigation.
-However, our Miami-based homeowners’ insurance claim law firm offers free consultations and case evaluations to potential clients, and our clients typically do not pay any attorney’s fees if we are unable to secure a recovery of benefits.
 The misconception that policyholders need to have thousands of dollars available to file a lawsuit against a large corporation like an insurance company is alive and well.

 Legal fees should not hinder someone from seeking payment on a lawful claim filed with an insurance company.
 The Fifth District Court of Appeals of Florida recently addressed the question of whether a homeowner whose claim was initially denied but who prevailed through litigation can seek payment of her attorney’s fees through the Court.
 The Florida Supreme Court has granted an appeal of the case, Omega Insurance Co. v.
 Johnson.
 This action by our state’s highest court means that the decision rendered by the lower court is subject to change.
 However, the initial answer appears to depend on the situation.

 The Facts of Omega Insurance v.
 Johnson

 In Omega Insurance, the insurer issued a policy to homeowner Kathy Johnson.
 The homeowner’s policy included language relating to coverage for sinkhole damage.
 When the homeowner observed structural damage to her residence, she promptly filed a claim with her insurer.
 After a company specializing in engineering and geology conducted an investigation and determined that the damage to the home was not caused by sinkhole activity, the insurance company denied the homeowner’s claim.